-An approval plan with Blackwell's Book Services (North America) provides the large majority of book titles in Women's studies.
-Blackwell's British division is also a major supply source.
+An approval plan with YBP provides the large majority of book titles in Gender and Sexuality Studies.

-There are no endowed funds for Women's Studies.
-However any other appropriate endowed funds may be used for Women's Studies titles when there are fitting interdisciplinary components.
+There are no endowed funds for Gender and Sexuality Studies.
+However any other appropriate endowed funds may be used for Gender and Sexuality Studies titles when there are fitting interdisciplinary components.

 Standard academic bibliographic tools such as Choice, Booklist, the New York Times Book Review, the New York Review of Books, and Publisher's Weekly are consulted regularly.
-In addition, Women's Studies catalogs from major trade and university presses committed to feminist scholarship are reviewed.
-It is predicted that we will soon see publishing venues specializing in the scholarly output of the stand-alone Women's Studies departments and programs, where a distinct body of research is emerging.
+In addition, Gender and Sexuality Studies catalogs from major trade and university presses committed to feminist scholarship are reviewed.
+It is predicted that we will soon see publishing venues specializing in the scholarly output of the stand-alone Gender and Sexuality Studies departments and programs, where a distinct body of research is emerging.